Sub-atomic constraints on the Kerr geometry of GW150914: Introduction

 Previous efforts to constrain $\epsilon$ using electromagnetic emission from black holes were based on the idea that if the horizon of a black hole is replaced by a hard surface at a fractional distance $\epsilon$ away from the horizon, the electromagnetic emission from such a surface can be observed and could be used to place limits on the luminosity of black holes \cite{Lu:2017vdx}.
-This would then result in indirect constraints on the existence of such a surface and in limits on the value of $\epsilon$.
-Several analyses \cite{jet1,Akiyama:2019cqa,Akiyama:2019eap} eventually led to impressive nominal results $\epsilon\lesssim 10^{-16}$ \cite{Zulianello:2020cmx} (corresponding to a distance of $\sim \SI{e-6}{\meter}$) and previously to $\epsilon\lesssim 10^{-4.4}$ and $\epsilon\lesssim 10^{-14.4}$ \cite{Lu:2017vdx}, depending on the assumptions.
-However, obtaining concrete limits using this method requires making many assumptions about the dynamical mechanism that produces the additional radiation, the nature of the hard surface, and the nature of the interaction between the infalling matter and the surface \cite{Lu:2017vdx}.
-Furthermore, due to the strong interaction of the radiation with the surrounding matter, the spectrum and intensity of the emitted radiation are quite sensitive to environmental effects.
-The sensitivity of the bounds obtained by this method to the many assumptions that are needed complicates their interpretation.
+Several analyses \cite{Doeleman:2012zc,EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy} eventually led to impressive nominal results $\epsilon\lesssim 10^{-16}$ \cite{Zulianello:2020cmx,Lu:2017vdx} (corresponding to a distance of $\sim \SI{e-6}{\meter}$).
+However, obtaining concrete limits using this method requires making many assumptions \cite{Lu:2017vdx}, including about the surrounding matter.
 For additional discussions of the caveats and limitations of this method, see \cite{Lu:2017vdx,Carballo-Rubio:2018jzw}.

-Fortunately, the interaction between GWs and matter is extremely weak, and therefore independent of specific environmental models.
-Assuming that the Einstein equivalence principle holds, then the dynamics of GWs is only sensitive to the geometry.
-This allows us to obtain extremely strong constraints: we find $\epsilon < \SI{2.5e-21}{}$ (90\%-credible interval), which corresponds to a distance between the reflective surface and the Kerr horizon of no more than \SI{4e-16}{\meter} in the Boyer-Lindquist coordinate distance.
+Fortunately, assuming that the Einstein equivalence principle holds, the dynamics of GWs are only sensitive to the geometry, and the interaction between GWs and matter is extremely weak, and therefore independent of specific environmental models.
+This allows us to obtain extremely strong constraints: we find $\epsilon < \SI{3.3e-24}{}$ (90\%-credible interval), which corresponds to a distance between the reflective surface and the Kerr horizon of no more than \SI{5.8e-19}{\meter} in the Boyer-Lindquist coordinate distance.